Updated: Jun 16

 Much controversy surrounds the establishment of planning, placement and management of dialysis access.

 This includes the dialysis type and modality selection, timing of access placement and who places the access.
 The lack of and the difficulty of performing randomized studies with multiple confounding factors, in the heterogeneous and rapidly changing ESRD population demographics, only partly explains the dialysis access conundrum.
 Add to this the rapidly developing and competing technologies, the wide spectrum of the professional experience, bias and socio-economic forces to make the ESRD problems multivariate and complex.

 The complexity is further magnified by the several specialties seeing dialysis access through different lenses.
 Issues surrounding specialties are best illustrated by the Indian parable of five blind men examining an elephant and coming to vastly different conclusions as to what they find.

-(Figure.
-Elephant in the Room)
+Figure 1.
 The expression "elephant in the room" is a metaphorical idiom in English for an important or enormous topic, problem, or risk that is obvious or that everyone knows, but no one wants to discuss.